-- (5) The applicant must submit proof of qualifications set out in this rule on a form provided by the Commission. - (6) The applicant must pay all administrative fees established by the NCAOC upon the recommendation of the Commission. - (7) The applicant must agree to accept the fee ordered by the court under Rule 7 as payment in full of a party's share of the mediator's fee. - (8) The applicant must comply with the requirements of the Commission for completing and reporting continuing mediator education or training. - (9) The applicant must agree, once certified, to make reasonable efforts to assist applicants for mediator certification in completing their observation requirements. - (b) No mediator who held a professional license and relied upon that license to qualify for certification under subsections (a)(2)(a) or (a)(2)(b) of this rule shall be decertified or denied recertification because that mediator's license lapses, is relinquished, or becomes inactive; provided, however, that this subsection shall not apply to any mediator whose professional license is revoked, suspended, lapsed, relinquished, or whose professional license becomes inactive due to disciplinary action or the threat of disciplinary action from his or her licensing authority.
-Any mediator whose professional license is revoked, suspended, lapsed, or relinquished, or whose professional license becomes inactive, shall report the matter to the Commission. - (c) A mediator's certification may be revoked or not renewed at any time it is shown to the satisfaction of the Commission that a mediator no longer meets the qualifications set out in this rule or has not faithfully observed these rules or those of any district in which he or she has served as a mediator.
+- (6) The applicant must submit proof of qualifications set out in this rule on a form provided by the Commission. - (7) The applicant must pay all administrative fees established by the NCAOC upon the recommendation of the Commission.

+- (8) The applicant must agree to accept the fee ordered by the court under Rule 7 as payment in full of a party's share of the mediator's fee. - (9) The applicant must comply with the requirements of the Commission for completing and reporting continuing mediator education or training. - (10) The applicant must agree, once certified, to make reasonable efforts to assist applicants for mediator certification in completing their observation requirements.

+(b) No mediator who held a professional license and relied upon that license to qualify for certification under subsections (a)(2)(a) or (a)(2)(b) of this rule shall be decertified or denied recertification because that mediator's license lapses, is relinquished, or becomes inactive; provided, however, that this subsection shall not apply to any mediator whose professional license is revoked, suspended, lapsed, relinquished, or whose professional license becomes inactive due to disciplinary action or the threat of disciplinary action from his or her licensing authority.
+Any mediator whose professional license is revoked, suspended, lapsed, or relinquished, or whose professional license is revoked, suspended, lapsed, or relinquished, or whose professional license is revoked, suspended, lapsed, or relinquished, or whose professional license is revoked, suspended, lapsed, or relinquished, or whose professional license becomes inactive, shall report the matter to the Commission.

+(c) A mediator's certification may be revoked or not renewed at any time it is shown to the satisfaction of the Commission that a mediator no longer meets the qualifications set out in this rule or has not faithfully observed these rules or those of any district in which he or she has served as a mediator.
 Any person who is or has been disqualified by a professional licensing authority of any state for misconduct shall be ineligible for certification under this rule.
 No application for certification renewal shall be denied on the grounds that the mediator's training and experience does not meet the training and experience required under rules which were promulgated after the date of the applicant's original certification.

 Comment to Rule 8(a)(2).
-Commission the applicant can demonstrate sufficient staff has discretion to waive the requirements set familiarity with North Carolina legal out in Rule 8(a)(2)(a)(2) and Rule 8(a)(2)(b)(1), if terminology, court structure, and procedure.
+Commission staff has discretion to waive the requirements set out in Rule 8(a)(2)(a)(2) and Rule 8(a)(2)(b)(1), if the applicant can demonstrate sufficient familiarity with North Carolina legal terminology, court structure, and procedure.
+Comment to Rule 8(a)(2)(b)(3).
+Administrative, secretarial, and paraprofessional experience will not generally qualify as "a high or relatively high level of professional or management experience of an executive nature."